grafana/k6-docs/docs/sources/v0.47.x/results-output/end-of-test/custom-summary.md

 ---
 title: Custom summary
-excerpt: With handlesummary(), you can customize every part of your report.
+description: With handlesummary(), you can customize every part of your report.
 Change the content, redirect output, and more.
 weight: 150
 ---